ywamconverge/ywamconverge.github.io/README.md

 ## E) Copy the public-facing website

-1. Open an internet browser to visit the production webpage for the non-profit at:
+1. Open an internet browser to visit the production webpage:

-   <a target="_blank" href="https://www.ywamocnj.org/">https://www.ywamocnj.org/</a><br />
+   <a target="_blank" href="https://ywamconverge.org/">https://www.ywamconverge.org/</a><br />
-   Youth With A Mission - Ocean City New Jersey
+   YWAM Converge - Ocean City New Jersey

    The tech behind the website consists of several components (all free open-source):